Why is Turkey complicating the accession of Sweden and Finland to NATO?

 Turkey reproaches both countries for rejecting its requests for the extradition of members of “terrorist organizations”.

-Turkish annoyance with the PKK has expanded in recent years to Swedish signs of support for armed Kurdish groups in Syria, such as the anti-Islamic State militia People’s Protection Units (YPG).
+Turkish annoyance with the PKK has broadened in recent years to Swedish signs of support for armed Kurdish groups in Syria, such as the anti-Islamic State militia People’s Protection Units (YPG).

 (See here: Russia announces expulsion of Spanish, Italian and French diplomats)